I have been promoted every six months in every role I have been. It’s been fantastic, but I have also been extremely lucky

 He is a member of the Windsor Golf & Country Club.
 At Sh1 million joining fee, it is a place for notable worthies

-Of his career journey, Igathe said in 2015 that “I have been promoted every six months in every role I have been.
+Of his career journey, Igathe told the Business Daily in 2015 that “I have been promoted every six months in every role I have been.
 It’s been fantastic but I have also been extremely lucky, thanks to God.”

 He also thought that “If you wake up every day playing at the top of your game, you will grow.
 If you think you are hot because of what you achieved yesterday, you will die.”